The Best Sciatic Nerve Exercises

 Bicycling is one of the many non weight-bearing sciatic exercises that you may choose, and it’s great for the circulation in your legs.

-Sciatic Nerve Exercises using Pilates Techniques: Find these exercises and many more in the new Pilates ebook here!
+Hip and Back Exercises using Pilates Techniques: Find these exercises and many more in the new Pilates ebook here!

 Movement:

-Lie on your back with arms at your sides, knees are bent with ankles directly under the knees.
-As you exhale curl the tailbone off the mat and keep peeling the spine as the hips lift up off the mat.
+Lie on your back with your arms at your sides, knees bent with ankles directly under the knees.

-Kneeling Arm and Leg Extension: Good exercise to improve balance and strengthen the core muscles.
+Kneeling Arm and Leg Extension:

 Kneel on your hands and knees with spine neutral (abdominal muscles pulled in) and chest high.